 Risk Management and Preventive Measures

-Nurses are responsible for risk management when treating their patients, taking preventive measures to reduce the chances of illness or injury from occurring.
-In this way, Nurses promote wellness by finding ways to prevent their patient’s condition from worsening.
+Nurses are responsible for risk management when treating their patients, taking preventive measures to reduce the chances of illness or injury occurring.
+In this way, Nurses promote wellness by finding ways to prevent their patient’s conditions from worsening.

 They also aim to preserve health by encouraging healthy habits such as proper nutrition and physical activity to promote healing and well-being.

 In contrast, physicians focus on treating an illness or injury rather than preventing them because prevention is often difficult, if not impossible, to achieve.
 Emphasis is placed on diagnosing and treating existing problems rather than preventing them from happening in the first place.

 Patients gain from the best of both worlds when the medical and nursing approaches are applied in tandem.
 The medical model treats diseases and injuries, whereas the nursing model cares for and supports the person.
 When patients’ specific requirements are considered, this leads to improved health results.

 Patients who get care from nurses who adhere to the nursing model frequently have reduced stress levels, increased communication with healthcare professionals, and better overall health results.
 When a patient’s physical, emotional, and spiritual needs are considered, they are more likely to recover quickly and thoroughly.

 While the medical model is an essential part of healthcare, it is necessary to note that it does have some limitations.
 The nursing model fills in these gaps by providing holistic care for patients, essential for their overall well-being.